 You will need heat transfer adhesive for it to adhere securely and last.
 Iron-on ones do generally not adhere appropriately without the help of a specialized glue.

-Where to get patches sewn on leather vest?
+Where to get patches sewn on leather vests?

 Can you glue patches to leather?